-Brooklyn-based composer Nell Shaw Cohen (b.
-1988), a native of San Francisco, CA and Sag Harbor, NY, has composed for chamber ensembles, solo instruments, orchestra, wind ensemble, choir, solo voice, and rock band.
-Cohen's music has been performed in over 30 concerts at museums, concert halls, theaters, and salons by the JACK Quartet and members of The Chelsea Symphony and A Far Cry, among many others.
+Brooklyn-based composer and multimedia artist-producer Nell Shaw Cohen (b.
+1988), a native of San Francisco, CA and Sag Harbor, NY, writes lyrically expressive, visually evocative music for chamber ensembles, orchestra, solo voice, choir, wind ensemble, and rock band.

 Cohen was awarded her second Entrepreneurial Grant from the New England Conservatory Entrepreneurial Musicianship Department to develop a series of 30+ short educational videos about art and music for her multimedia website and concert companion Beyond the Notes (beyondthenotes.org), which accompanied the Parrish Art Museum concert, the Peabody Essex Museum concert, and a full-length recital of Cohen's "Music Inspired by Art" at New England Conservatory in November 2011.
-She was previously awarded an Entrepreneurial Grant in summer 2010 to create documentary-meets-music-video inspired by the paintings of Georgia O'Keeffe, The Faraway Nearby: Georgia O'Keeffe and the New Mexico Landscape, which received its premiere in November 2010.
-Cohen's forthcoming multimedia project Explore John Muir's Yosemite, set to launch in spring 2014, has been awarded the Research/Creative Project Award Challenge Grant from New York University's Steinhardt School of Culture, Education, and Human Development.
+She was previously awarded an Entrepreneurial Grant in summer 2010 to create documentary-meets-music-video inspired by the paintings of Georgia O'Keeffe, The Faraway Nearby: Georgia O'Keeffe and the New Mexico Landscape, which received its premiere in November 2010 and has been viewed several thousand times on YouTube.
+Cohen's forthcoming multimedia project Explore John Muir's Yosemite, set to launch in spring 2014, was awarded the Research/Creative Project Award Challenge Grant from New York University's Steinhardt School of Culture, Education, and Human Development.

-As a recipient of the Jack Kent Cooke Foundation's Graduate Arts Award, the nation's most generous independent scholarship for graduate studies in the arts, Cohen is pursuing a Master of Music at New York University, where she has been named 2013-14 Composer-in-Residence by the NYU Symphony.
+As a recipient of the Jack Kent Cooke Foundation's Graduate Arts Award, the nation's most generous independent scholarship for graduate studies in the arts, Cohen is pursuing a Master of Music at New York University, where she was named 2013-14 Composer-in-Residence by the NYU Symphony, which commissioned and premiered her tone poem Point Reyes from Chimney Rock at the Skirball Center on March 3, 2014.
 Cohen currently studies with Grammy Award-winning librettist and composer Herschel Garfein and has pursued additional studies with Missy Mazzoli and Bang on a Can co-founder Julia Wolfe.
-Cohen will receive premieres from the NYU Symphony, NYU Percussion Ensemble, and NYU Contemporary Ensemble during the 2013-14 season, and premiere her one-act monodrama The Coming of Spring, inspired by the writings and paintings of Charles E. Burchfield, on her graduating recital in April 2014.
+Cohen has received premieres from the NYU Symphony, NYU Percussion Ensemble, and NYU Contemporary Music Ensemble during the 2013-14 season, and will present a workshop performance her one-act monodrama The Coming of Spring, inspired by the writings and paintings of Charles E. Burchfield, on her graduating recital on April 29, 2014.

 Cohen received a Bachelor of Music in Composition with Academic Honors from the New England Conservatory of Music in May 2012, where she studied with Michael Gandolfi and John Mallia.
 NEC awarded Cohen the George Whitefield Chadwick Medal, the highest possible honor for a graduating senior, and named her their 2011-2012 Presser Scholar.
 She premiered chamber works on 20 concerts during the 2008-2012 seasons of NEC's Tuesday Night New Music concert series and won the NEC Honors Ensemble Composition Competition in 2011.